fg-uulm/pcf857x-i2c/README.md

-# PCF857X I2C Driver
+# PCF8574/PCF8575 I2C Driver

 A Mongoose library for PCF857X, a popular and cheap set of GPIO extenders using I2C.
-The PCF8574 is an 8-port device, and the PCF8575 is a 16-port device.
+The PCF8574 is an 8-port device, and the PCF8575 is a 16-port device, but they are otherwise identical.

 ## Implementation details